 The effort to calm your anxiety can take many forms, but it often involves learning ways to relax your body, eliminating factors that enhance an anxious response, and engaging in productive self-talk.
-You can lessen anxiety’s effect in your life by utilizing approaches based on your physiology and cognition, and possibly by incorporating pharmacotherapy.1
+You can lessen anxiety’s effect in your life by finding what relaxation activities work for you, as well as seeking therapy and possibly medication.

 “I encourage people to be flexible and consider a range of strategies to manage anxiety.
 There won’t be one approach that works in all situations.
 A key is to remember that anxiety is a healthy emotion and, even though it feels uncomfortable, it’s not dangerous.
 So, the more you choose to tolerate anxiety and still do the things you want to do to meet your goals (even when you feel anxious!), the more your anxiety will go down and not interfere with your life.
 You choose what you do, not anxiety!” – Bethany Teachman, Professor of Psychology & Director of Clinical Training, University of Virginia